Tanksteezy/Highlighted_Work/Fireball_TestPlan.md

 ## Specifications/Evaluations
   <p4> </p4>
-Requirement Specifications○Business Rules/Functions
+Requirement Specifications
-List any business requirements (list)○Software/Game Functions List any software requirements (list)○Test/Function Relationships Match individual tests or test suites to requirements (this is usually a table) Beginning stages of developing your test suites○Test Progression Describe how progression is made from one test to another
+Business Rules/Functions List any business requirements (list) Software/Game Functions List any software requirements (list) Test/Function Relationships Match individual tests or test suites to requirements (this is usually a table) Beginning stages of developing your test suites
+Test Progression Describe how progression is made from one test to another

 Methods and Constraints○Test Methodology
 Describe testing strategy/types of testing or any other methodology○Extent of Testing